Culture of Payyanur

+The culture of Payyanur reflects the area's coastal north Kerala setting and its long-standing connections to the wider cultural region of the Kannur district and Kerala.
+Located in Payyanur in northern Kerala, southern India, local life is shaped by temple-centred customs, seasonal festivals, and performing arts traditions that are shared with nearby localities while retaining distinctive local fixtures and places of worship.

 Uliyathu Kadavu

 Uliyathu Kadavu holds historical significance due to the iconic Salt Satyagraha of 1930, led by K. Kelappan.
 Payyanur offers a serene and welcoming environment for tourists.
-Located at the heart of the town, Gandhi Park features an impressive display of public art, developed through the efforts of the District Tourism Promotion Council (DTPC).
+Located at the heart of the town, Gandhi Park features an impressive display of public art, developed through the efforts of the District Tourism Promotion Councils (DTPC).
 The nearby village of Kunhimangalam is renowned as the “Land of Mangoes.”